Higher-dimensional generalization of Youngs' theorem and circular colorings: Abstract

 \section{Abstract}

 In 1996, Youngs proved that any quadrangulation of the real projective plane is not $3$-chromatic.
 This result has been extended in various directions over the years, including to other non-orientable closed surfaces, higher-dimensional analogues of quadrangulations and circular colorings.
-In this paper, we provide a generalization which yields some of these extensions of Youngs' theorem.
+In this paper, we provide a generalization which yields some of these extensions of Youngs' theorem, by using a method developed in topological combinatorics.